 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Healthcare providers can see and measure a fetal pole using prenatal ultrasound.
-The images can provide important information to healthcare providers early in pregnancy, such as:
+The images can provide important information early in pregnancy, like:

-A fetal pole is located next to a small pouch called the yolk sac.
+A fetal pole is next to a small pouch called the yolk sac.
 That’s where it gets its nutrients.
-The fetal pole and yolk sac are contained inside the gestational sac.
-In a normal pregnancy, the gestational sac is in your uterus.
+The fetal pole and yolk sac are inside the gestational sac.
+In a healthy pregnancy, the embryo is embedded in the lining of your uterus (endometrium).

 A fetal pole is curved.
 At one end is the head of the embryo, called the crown.
 At the other end, there’s a tail-like structure, called the rump.